esr360/Kayzen-GS/README.md

 ##### 'kayzen-gs'

-*Default : true*
+*Default : false*

 This setting outputs the Kayzen GS grid system.
-Disable this option only if you intend to use Kayzen GS to generate a custom, semantic grid system.
+This option is disabled by default to allow you to include the grid system anywhere in your project, and not just where you import the `kayzen-gs.scss` file.

 ##### 'old-ie'